Table of contents

 Keeping your IAM system clean, secure, and updated is essential.
 Delete any unused user accounts (generic or important ones) lying idle.
 Leaving them is like allowing them to grow further and welcome threats through them.

-Delete inactive users lying individually and in groups.
-Make sure users are only present in their relevant groups.
+Delete inactive users individually and in groups.
+Ensure users are only present in their relevant groups.
 Conduct a regular review of group policies and delete exposed login details.

 8) Document Everything

-Back to where we started.
-We started with documenting policy for its effective implementation.
-But it’s important to document everything in implementation too.
-This forms as a trial for future implementations and helps comply with rules every time.
+Let’s return to where we started.
+We started by documenting the policy for its effective implementation.
+But it’s important to document everything in implementation, too.
+This will serve as a trial for future implementations and help ensure compliance with the rules.

 Documentation is vital to the identity and access management audit process, where you need to share administration activities, policies, and usage documented.
 Moreover, the documentation process gives a better understanding of the entire IAM system, helping you find ways to improve it further.